One Horizon|Docs

 Each time the meeting occurs, the Slack bot or email will send each team member a summary of what they worked on.
 They can edit and approve either in Slack or in the dashboard, again depending on connected integrations.

-Pre-standup summaries are sent 30 minutes before each meeting, giving team members time to review and edit their automatically generated work summaries.
+Pre-standup summaries are sent 15 minutes before each meeting, giving team members time to review and edit their automatically generated work summaries.
+They can also always edit any work earlier on the day by updating their Daily Recap in the dashboard.

 Right before the standup we will send an email or Slack message with the details of the meeting.
-Meeting reminders arrive 2 minutes before standup time, alerting the team through their configured Slack channel or email.
+Meeting reminders with a link to the standup arrive 5 minutes before standup time, alerting the team through their configured Slack channel or by email.

 The standup board